What is Domain Name System (DNS)?

 What is DNS?

-The Domain Name System (DNS) is a hierarchical and decentralized naming system for computers, services, or any resources connected to the Internet or a private network.
-It associates various information with domain names assigned to each of the participating entities.
+The Domain Name System (DNS) is a distributed and hierarchical system used to name computers, services, and other resources connected to the Internet or private networks.
+It links domain names with corresponding information for the entities involved.

 Most importantly, it translates more readily memorized domain names to the numerical IP addresses needed for the purpose of locating and identifying computer services and devices with the underlying network protocols.
+The DNS client, also known as the DNS resolver, initiates DNS lookups to translate domain names into IP addresses.
 By providing a worldwide, distributed directory service, the Domain Name System has been an essential component of the functionality of the Internet since 1985.

 History of DNS